codex-storage/zk-benchmarks/framework/README.md

 Benchmarks can be parameterized using environment variables.
 By convention, we start the names of these environment variables with the `ZKBENCH_` prefix.

-An additional file `benchmark.cfg` specifies the configuration and parameter ranges.
+An additional file `bench.cfg` specifies the configuration and parameter ranges.
 Example file:

     name:   "Poseidon2 Groth16 benchmarks"
+    author: Xenon Y. Zorro
     timeout: 300
-    rerunFrom: build
+    rerun_from: build
     params:
       [ PROVER:     [ snarkjs, rapidsnark ]
       , INPUT_SIZE: [ 256, 512, 1024, 2048 ]
       , WHICH:      [ hash_sponge, hash_sponge_rate2, hash_merkle ]
       ]
+    tags: Groth16, Poseidon2, $PROVER
+    comments:
+      Here you can even write
+      multiline comments
+      for convenience

 Note: in case of an arithmetic circuit, every step of the build process must be rerun if the circuit changes, and the circuit depends on the input size...
-The `rerunFrom` parameter allows to set this.
+The `rerun_from` parameter allows to set this.
 Normally you want it te be `run` (only rerun the `run.sh` script), but in case of Groth16 you want that to be `build`.

 `timeout` (in seconds) sets the maximum target time we should spend on this specific